Student Direct Stream: Apply for a Fast-Track Study Permit

-The Student Direct Stream, or SDS, is a new program designed to make the process of applying for a Canadian study permit faster and more efficient for some international students.
+The Student Direct Stream, or SDS, is a program designed to make the process of applying for a Canadian study permit faster and more efficient for some international students.

 Canada aims to process all study permit applications eligible for SDS processing in 20 calendar days.